-I'm sure it was, yes.
-'Cause that was right around when Wayne's World came out and that was my introduction to Queen, I'm sure of it.
+Laura Jane Grace: I'm sure it was, yes, because that was right around when Wayne's World came out.
+And that was my introduction to Queen, I'm sure of it.
 You know?
-And then the second year we did, like-at that point, we had actually-RJ and Nick's parents would let us play music out at their house, which was in the Golden Gate Estates, which is kind of like removed from Naples out in the-out in the woods.
+And then the second year, we did-like, at that point, we had actually-RJ and Nick's parents would let us play music out at their house, which was in the Golden Gate Estates, which is kind of like removed from Naples, out in the woods.
 But they would let us practice there.
-So, we had put our band together and that second talent show, we played like-you know, electric guitars, amplified drummer.
+And so, we had put our band together.
+And that second talent show, we played like, you know, electric guitars, amplified, drummer.
 We did a cover of John Lennon's "Imagine".
-And then the third year, we did a cover of "Heart-Shaped Box", Nirvana.
-And that was when they asked us to never play at the talent show again.
+And then the third year, we did a cover of "Heart Shaped Box", Nirvana, and that was when they asked us to never play at the talent show again.

-[Laughs.]
-I wanna talk about the early days of your band, Against Me!-I read that it started out with just you playing an acoustic guitar.
-And Against Me! is like-is very punk!
+Jordan Morris: (Laughs.)
+I want to talk about the early days of your band, Against Me!.
+I read that it started out with just you playing an acoustic guitar.
+And Against Me! is very punk.
 But typically, you know, punk rock bands have electrified instruments.
 What was the reason for starting it out acoustic?
 Was it an artistic choice or just, you know, amps are expensive?

-A little bit of both.
-You know, after-after that first, initial band collapsed, I drifted heavily into punk.
+Laura Jane Grace: A little bit of both.
+You know, after-after that first initial band collapsed, I drifted heavily into punk.
 And that was in-and you know, my friends RJ and Nick, they kind of stayed in the grunge world.
 My first punk bands were all very like-let's say like '77 style punk.
 Very nihilistic, very much about live fast, die young.
 It was very linear, let's say.

-[Jordan chuckles.]
+(Jordan chuckles.)